Minimum wage for business admin apprentices

 As with all employment in the UK, apprenticeships are subject to a minimum wage.
 This means that regardless of who your employer is, you’ll always earn at least the minimum wage.

-In October 2015, the apprentice minimum wage received a substantial increase of 57 pence per hour, bringing the minimum wage for apprentices up to £3.40 per hour.
+In April 2018, the apprentice minimum wage received an increase of 20 pence per hour, bringing the minimum wage for apprentices up to £3.70 per hour.

 The minimum that you can be paid as an apprentice is the same across all industries and career pathways, so that an apprentice in Business Administration has the same minimum earnings as an apprentice in Engineering, Hairdressing, or any other field.

 However, although the minimum wage is equivalent across the board, employers can choose to pay their apprentices whatever they wish, provided it is above the minimum threshold.

 Your earnings will also change depending on your hours – more hours will result in more pay.